 I am pleased to present the LGBTQIA+ Inclusion Policy and Companion Guide.
-Endorsement of the Policy marks an important milestone in our Pride journey, and is the culmination of the efforts pioneered and driven by the University of Melbourne affiliated sporting clubs.
-The focus on LGBTQIA+ inclusion at MU Sport began in 2015 with the "Gay, That's Okay" initiative, driven by the work of brothers Charles and Lachlan Beaton in our University of Melbourne Football team.
+Endorsement of the Policy marks an important milestone in our Pride journey, and is the culmination of the efforts pioneered and driven by University of Melbourne affiliated sporting clubs.
+The focus on LGBTQIA+ inclusion at Melbourne University Sport began in 2015 with the "Gay, That's Okay" initiative, driven by the work of brothers Charles and Lachlan Beaton for the University Blacks Football Club.
 Their pioneering work helped to inspire other University of Melbourne affiliated sports clubs to run Pride themed rounds in a show of support to LGBTQIA+ identifying team members and the tradition has continued to grow since its inception.